-This perspective is also important as brand categories converge, with new technologies enabling disruption and brands seeking tactical entry into neighbouring categories, like a trusted supermarket offering financial or telecoms services (but are themselves under threat from Amazon and other disruptors).
+This perspective is also important as brand categories converge, with new technologies enabling disruption and brands seeking tactical entry into neighbouring categories, like a trusted supermarket offering financial services.

 Brand reputation is relatively straightforward to compare across sectors.
-This year's global and UK sector rankings from our B2C research are similar to the previous wave.
+This year's global sector rankings from our B2C research are similar to the previous wave, but there is some movement with potential implications for future brand strategy.